inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - Apply `alt=""` or `aria-hidden="true"` to images that are purely decorative or contain content that is already conveyed in text.
     - Describe the image as specifically as possible, while keeping it short and succinct.
-    - Don’t include  ‘Image of ’ or ’Picture of’ in your alt text—a screen reader will announce this by default.
+    - Don’t include  ‘Image of ’ or ’Picture of’ in your alt text; a screen reader will announce this by default.

 5. Are all interactive elements visible and keyboard-accessible?